azerion/bluestack-sdk-ios/Home.md

 MngAds SDK needs, these libraries are in demo project :

-- [libSmartAdServer.a], use version >=6.2, in used on demo project.
+- [libSmartAdServer.a], use version >=6.3, in used on demo project.
 - [FBAudienceNetwork.framework]
-- [GoogleMobileAds.framework], use version >=7.6.0, in used on demo project.
+- [GoogleMobileAds.framework], use version >=7.8.1, in used on demo project.
 - [AmazonAd.framework]
-- [LiveRailSDK.framework]
 - [libFlurryAds_7.3.0.a]
 - [libFlurry_7.3.0.a]
 - CoreGraphics.framework